 The mirror finish of other picks helps them move around inside a lock and does not show up brass marks like some other pick finishes.

 An honourable mention goes to this rake, which is effectively a Bogota without the innovation of the undercuts.
 The original Bogotas were made from the steel blades from a streetsweeper, illustrating that these are a relatively simple construction project for those with hand tools, material and patience.

 A pair of Bogotas constitutes a compact but very capable lock-picking capability.
 In other posts I have shown how a pair can be carried using the spring from a cheap pen.
 The safety pin lets the pair be carried where they are concealed or most convenient.
 An alternate method uses a few inches of gutted paracord.
 A safety pin may be added with a needle and thread.

-If you are new to lock-picking the Bogotas are great for building your confidence and teaching finesse.
+If you are new to lock-picking, the Bogotas are great for building your confidence and teaching you finesse.